GLOBAL MARKETS-Stimulus helps stocks shrug off impeachment chaos | Business

 "This is where you can get some concern... but at the moment it is something that is a bit premature."
 Currency markets are taking a little more of a wait-and-see approach, as investors are short dollars and wondering whether the eventual tapering might limit the greenback's decline.

 The dollar rose 0.2% to 104.12 yen.
-The global recovery-sensitive Australian and New Zealand dollars firmed to $0.7761 and $0.7203 respectively while the euro showed modest losses at $1.2151 and 126.42 yen.
+The global recovery-sensitive Australian and New Zealand dollars firmed to $0.7761 and $0.7203 respectively, while the euro showed modest losses at $1.2125 and 126.24 yen.
 "Fresh elections (in Italy) are still very much the outside bet but it does seem we could be on our way to our 132nd Italian government in the last 160 years." said Deutsche Bank economist Jim Reid.

-(Additional reporting by Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Simon Cameron-Moore)
+(Additional reporting by Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Simon Cameron-Moore and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)